warre333/warre333/README.md

 # Hi 👋

-I'm Warre Bossaert, a 19 years old software developer.
+I'm Warre Bossaert, a young software developer.

 ## About me